 Being located right in the heart of downtown, it’s impossible to not spot it.
 The Bean is a neat piece of architecture, designed by Anish Kapoor.
 The iconic construction is made of 168 highly polished stainless steel plates and has a shape inspired by liquid mercury.
 Most tourists come here to capture a beautiful reflection of Chicago’s skyline.
 No wonder why is always crowded around it!
 For the record, its weight is not less than 100 tons.

-As all of Chicago’s architectural style, this park is truly spectacular, as well.
+Like all of Chicago’s architectural style, this park is truly spectacular, as well.
 Home to the Bean, Lurie Gardens, Crown Fountains and lots of outdoor art displays, Millenium Park has it all.
 One of my favorite pieces of architecture that I found here was the Pritzker Pavilion, used for outdoor concerts.
 I think it has a great design, so different than anything I’ve seen before.
 In addition, the park represents a very pleasant way to walk around.

 As I said at the beginning of this article, this is my favorite activity in Chicago.
 You can either choose to go on a free guided walking tour or to go by yourself.
 In my case, I chose the second option, of course, accompanied by my boyfriend.
 Riverwalk is one of the best aspects of this city, a place that I’m sure both tourists and locals love it.
 If for any reason, you don’t go on a river cruise, this is the best option to admire the architecture of the most iconic skyscrapers, and not only, in the city.